radiohertz/oknotok.xyz/content/posts/endpoint_security_rust.md

 ```

-Since, we only care about SSH Login and Logout events; we match on those two events and log the event metadata to stdout.
+Since we only care about SSH login and logout events, we match those two events and log the event metadata to stdout.

 Now, we can run the program but before that we have to do some codesigning since it is necessary for an ES app.

-Create a file called `Extension.entitlements` and add these contents
+Create a file called `Extension.entitlements` and add these contents.
 ```xml
 <?xml version="1.0" encoding="UTF-8"?>
 <!DOCTYPE plist PUBLIC "-//Apple//DTD PLIST 1.0//EN" "http://www.apple.com/DTDs/PropertyList-1.0.dtd">